 The Regional Offices, located in 10 locations around the province, help businesses, communities and commercial farmers to start, expand or change their agriculture business.

-Ten students from across Saskatchewan will be awarded $1,000 each towards their agriculture-related post-secondary education.
+Four students from across Saskatchewan have been awarded $10,000 towards their agriculture-related post-secondary education.

 SAVI continues to help Saskatchewan agribusinesses grow, contributing to the province's value-added industry by assisting agribusinesses with product development, marketing efforts and training.
 Application categories have been adjusted to include labour training and enhancements.